Cities see slight slowdowns in construction during COVID-19 pandemic

 "There have been scheduled changes overall for most projects, but for the most part, projects are moving along steadily," said Aquilla Hurd-Ravich, Tualatin's community development director.
 "As it commonly is, weather may be a bigger factor than the pandemic at this time."

 Hurd-Ravich said one major project that has "marched along steadily" during the pandemic is PGE's construction of a massive operations facility at Southwest Tualatin-Sherwood Road and 124th Avenue.
 The 108,000-square-foot center, being built on 43 acres of property, will eventually house up to 350 employees and is being constructed to withstand manmade and natural disasters.

 As far as new construction is concerned, what the banks are willing — and not willing — to do is impacting construction as well.

 "What we're hearing from our customers is that for new projects, most lenders are not making commitments at this point," Twete said.
 "And that might change next week.
 That might change in a month or two but there's so much uncertainty in the world right now.
 Things are just slowing down."

-Recently, federal economists announced that the U.S. economy is officially in a recession.
-That announcement was considered all but certain after millions of Americans were laid off due to the pandemic and economic shutdowns in many states.
-However, it's still significant for financial institutions and developers, who premise much of the business that they do on economic forecasts.
+This week, federal economists announced that the U.S. economy is officially in a recession.
+That announcement was considered all but certain after millions of Americans were laid off due to the pandemic and economic shutdowns in many states, but it's still significant for financial institutions and developers, who premise much of the business that they do on economic forecasts.
 If the outlook is negative, they will typically be more conservative with their future commitments.